Science Behind Hypnotherapy for Chronic Illness & MS

 “Genes probably account for one third of the risk, but something in the environment accounts for the rest”, says Noel R. Rose.
 MD, phD.
 Director of the John Hopkins Center for Autoimmune Disease Research.

-Environment risk factors have been classified into bio, psycho, and social.
-Hypnotherapy effectiveness addresses the psycho-social factors, that is emotions, limiting beliefs, relationship styles, and our general perception of our lives.
-Modern science has shown how these psycho-social factors affect our immune system, nervous system and all the cells in our body.
+Environment risk factors are not just toxins, poor nutrition and polutants, the biological factors, but also psychological and well as social factors.
+Hypnotherapy addresses the psycho-social factors, that is emotions, limiting beliefs, relationship styles, and our general perception of our lives.
+Psycho-social factors have such as critical an influence on the immune system, nervous system and all cells in the body as biological factors.

 Epigenetics is a new field of biology that describes how each cell of our bodies is constantly communicating and assessing its environment through the outer membrane of each cell.
-Bruce H. Lipton, Ph.D., a renowned cell biologist, describes the precise molecular pathways through which the cells in our bodies are affected by a key environmental factor – our thoughts.
-He marks the importance of perception (how we interpret what is happening in our lives).
+Bruce H. Lipton, Ph.D., a renowned cell biologist, describes the precise molecular pathways through which the cells in our bodies are affected by the psychological factor – our thoughts.
+He marks the importance of perception (how we interpret what is happening in our lives) and cell health.

 How you are perceiving life through your tinted lens of the world is being transmitted to each cell of our body. – Bruce Lipton, cell biologist

-Hypnotherapy for chronic illness is recommended in Epigenetics to influence bodily functions through altering how we think, what we believe and what we perceive.
+Hypnotherapy is recommended in Epigenetics as a means to influence bodily functions and cell health through altering how we think, what we believe, and what we perceive.

 Candace Pert, a former neuroscientist whose research helped create the new field of Psychoneuroimmunology (PNL) studied the influence of our emotions on our cells.
 Dr. Pert described how our neuropeptides communicate our thoughts, feelings, and self-talk to each one of our cells.